miniwdl-ext/miniwdl-aws/README.md

 **Extends [miniwdl](https://github.com/chanzuckerberg/miniwdl) to run workflows on [AWS Batch](https://aws.amazon.com/batch/) (+[EFS](https://aws.amazon.com/efs/))**

 This miniwdl plugin enables it to submit AWS Batch jobs to execute WDL tasks.
-It uses EFS for work-in-progress file I/O, with optional workflow-level rails to/from S3.
-Logs from the workflow and each individual task are written to both EFS and [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).
+It uses EFS for work-in-progress file I/O, with optional S3 rails for workflow-level I/O. Logs from the workflow and each individual task are written to both EFS and [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).

 ## Use within Amazon SageMaker Studio

-To get started, set up the plugin for interactive terminal operations within [**Amazon SageMaker Studio**](https://aws.amazon.com/sagemaker/studio/), which provides a cloud web interface with a terminal and filesystem browser.
+To get started, set up the plugin for interactive use within [**Amazon SageMaker Studio**](https://aws.amazon.com/sagemaker/studio/), which provides a cloud web interface with a terminal and filesystem browser.
 You can use the terminal to operate `miniwdl run` against AWS Batch, the filesystem browser to manage the inputs and outputs on EFS, and the Jupyter notebook features to further analyze the outputs.

 See the companion **miniwdl-aws-studio** (TODO: link) recipe to deploy this.
-The plugin is otherwise a bit complicated to set up because it assumes provisioning of a certain stack of AWS infrastructure; read on for details.
+The plugin is otherwise a bit complicated to set up because it assumes a certain stack of AWS infrastructure; read on for details.

 ## Unattended workflow submission